-Rate: 1.75-3.5 fl oz/a (non-ionic adjuvant

-required, see label)
+Rate: 1.75-3.5 fl oz/a (non-ionic adjuvant required, see label)

-Active ingredient: abamectin
+Active ingredient: abamectin IRAC code: 6

 Preharvest interval (days): 28.
 Do not allow livestock to graze in treated soybean forage, straw or hay as feed for meat or dairy animal.
 Do not feed treated soybean fodder or silage to meat or dairy animals.